Serology

 THIS TEST IS PERFORMED FOR INVESTIGATIONAL OR RESEARCH PURPOSES ONLY

 In-house microagglutination test (MAT).
-This is a semi-quantitative test for the detection to F. tularensis, where a single serum titre of ≥128 is considered positive.
-A four-fold or greater increase in titre between two serum samples drawn a minimum of 4 weeks apart is considered presumptive evidence of a recent or current infection with F. tularensis.
+This is a semi-quantitative test for the detection to F. tularensis, where a single serum titre of ≥128 is considered positive evidence of exposure.
+This should be followed by confirmatory testing for infection with an appropriate specimen.
+A four-fold or greater increase in titre between two serum samples drawn a minimum of 14 days apart is considered confirmation of a recent or current infection with F. tularensis.

 30 calendar days.
 Please note that during times when large numbers of samples are received or if tests must be repeated the turnaround time may be longer.